dgkanatsios/CKAD-exercises/d.configuration.md

 </p>
 </details>

-### Create a pod with resources requests memory = half of max memory constraint in namespace
+### Create an nginx pod that requests 250Mi of memory in the limitrange namespace

 <details><summary>show</summary>
 <p>